-It is our ICDO Global Development Team that makes all possible.
-Their diverse experience, drive, commitment, and motivation is invaluable to making ICDO a leading NGO that fights for equality, diversity, economic and social development, and crucial role of diversity in the world and society as a whole.
+It is our ICDO Global Development Team that makes it all possible.
+Their diverse experience, drive, commitment, and motivation are invaluable to making ICDO a leading NGO that fights for equality, diversity, economic and social development, and crucial role of diversity in the world and society as a whole.

 The ICDO Interns are invaluable members that help improve ICDO in many ways.
 From assisting our Executive Committee and Global Development Team in their work, to offering their personal expertise for various projects, the interns help achieve all the ambitious goals of the organization.

 The objective of ICDO is to promote diversity, interculturality and raise awareness of different cultural expressions and their values in order to encourage the development of cultural interaction with the goal of bringing people closer together and closing the cultural gaps.